fingledingle/lastfm_scraper/README.md

 ## Description
 This project is an artist searcher.
 It aims to add songs to a spotify playlist by searching for similar artists or genres.
 The project is built using python and some libraries.
+BEFORE YOU ASK WHY DID I SCRAPE IT AND NOT JUST USE THE API (I THOUGHT IT WOULD BE FUN AND IT WAS MY FIRST PROPER SCRAPING PROJECT)

 ## Table of Contents
 - [Installation](#installation)